pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 ### Already done

 - [DONE] Remove Shoreline reporter.
+- [DONE] TxText removal.
+Remove TxText: TxText was an attempt to get a new generation text editor.
+Now it has been rewritten with a new design in Bloc so we should remove it since Bloc editor is better and actively maintained.
 - [DONE] Kernel should not depend on Traits: This will speed up the bootstrap and support the modular introduction of alternate traits implementation currently designed by Pablo Tesone and tested in the new generation of Moose.